-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 Nationally, school shootings have pierced the collective consciousness.

-Gun reform and school security are among the country’s most-discussed topics for the past several election cycles; discussions are especially fierce following a mass shooting.
-Active shooter training has become common in schools because school shootings have also become common.
+Gun reform and school security have been among the country’s most-discussed topics for the past several election cycles; discussions are especially fierce following a mass shooting.
+Active shooter training has become common in schools because school shootings also have become common.
 The U.S. Surgeon General issued an advisory that firearm violence has become a public health crisis in America.

-Data collected by the U.S. Government Accountability Office shows that suburban schools are more likely to have mass shootings, while urban, poor and high-minority schools had more shootings overall.
+Data collected by the U.S. Government Accountability Office shows suburban schools are more likely to have mass shootings, while urban, poor and high-minority schools have more shootings overall.

 Shootings in urban schools such Cape Girardeau Public Schools, were more motivated by disputes.
 Thirty-one percent of school shootings were related to a conflict or fight, including gang-related violence, with 9% involving a domestic fight involving family members or romantic partners.
 The shooter in half of school shootings is a student or former student.

 A study performed by the American College of Surgeons stated that handguns accounted for 84% of all school shootings.
-Gun violence is the leading cause of death among children and teenagers in the U.S., according to CDC data.
+Gun violence is the leading cause of death among children and teenagers in the U.S., according to Centers for Disease Control and Prevention data.
 Since the Columbine High School shooting in 1999, more than 338,000 students in the U.S. have experienced gun violence at school.

 Local gun violence

-By the time graduation was held, Cape Girardeau had already seen several instances of high profile shootings, including those that took lives of students.
+By the time graduation was held, Cape Girardeau had already seen several instances of high-profile shootings, including those that took lives of students.

-KaMari Childress was shot and killed in the parking lot of the CVS where she worked on Feb.
+KaMari Childress was shot and killed in the parking lot of the CVS where she worked Feb.
 27. She had graduated in December from Central Academy, according to her obituary.
 An ex-boyfriend was charged with her murder, and two others face charges relating to the murder.
 Their ages were 20, 21 and 20.
 During that shooting, a nearby construction worker was injured from a stray bullet.

 In April, a man pleaded guilty to shooting a different teenage girl in 2019.
 Madison Robinson died from a drive-by gunshot that was intended for one of her family members.
 In the aftermath of that shooting, school officials reached out to the Southeast Missourian to request certain information be removed from its website, because the information was causing friction among students from different families inside the school.
 At the sentencing hearing in April, the suspect and family members in the courtroom shouted at one another, causing the judge to threaten to kick everyone out of the courtroom.